 You may need an Environmental Permit if you carry out activities which have the potential to harm the environment or human health, as prescribed in the Environmental Permitting (England and Wales) Regulations 2016 and the Pollution Prevention and Control (Scotland) Regulations 2012.
 If you’re operating without the required Permit you could be asked to cease your operation or be prosecuted.

-Delta-Simons can help you decide whether you need a permit and apply for one on your behalf if you do.
-We can assist you with ensuring you’re operating in accordance with your Permit, or if you’re looking to expand your operations, we can support you with a permit variation.
-Alternatively, if your operations are coming to a close, we can guide you through the surrender process and ensure you’re meeting the expectations of your Regulator.
+Delta-Simons can help you determine whether you need a permit and if you do, apply for one on your behalf.
+Alternatively, if you’re looking to expand your operations or your operations are coming to a close, we can guide you and help you through the permit variation or surrender processes and ensure you meet the expectations of your Regulator.

 - Liaison with the Regulator

 - Site Condition Reports (SCRs)